ManticoreGamesInc/platform-documentation/src/index.md

 ---
-name: Welcome to CORE
+title: Home
-categories:
+name: Home
-    - Reference
+hide_categories: true
 #hero: ⚠ Scheduled maintenance will be on Wednesday, 4th December from 03:00 (CET) until 05:00 (CET) ⚠
 ---